FDA expected to authorize second coronavirus booster for 50 and older

 Health officials also considered greenlighting boosters for people 60 and older to coincide with the data from Israel, which recently made fourth shots available for that age group, and has supplied a good deal of the available data on second boosters.

 Some officials at the CDC and elsewhere in the administration expressed concern that setting the bar at 60 or 65 would prevent access to second boosters by younger members of medically underserved groups, including Latinos and Blacks.
 These groups have higher rates of underlying medical conditions at younger ages and have been disproportionately hurt by the pandemic.
-The life expectancy of Black Americans is shorter than for White Americans.
+The life expectancy of Black Americans is shorter than that for White Americans.

 In a pivotal meeting Wednesday night, attended by representatives of the major health agencies, officials agreed to set the age at 50.
 The decision to lower the age to 50 addressed a health equity concern, and also a desire to avoid the confusion that followed earlier administration efforts to describe which individuals with underlying medical conditions were eligible for an initial booster shot.